D11-MP/Dream11-prototype/README.md

   - **Python (ML model)**: The backend hosts the AI model, which is responsible for predicting the Dream11 team based on the data input from the frontend.

 - **Database**:
-  - **MongoDB**: To store:
+ The platform uses **MongoDB** as its database to store:

   - **User Information**: User authentication details, preferences, and settings are securely stored for personalized experiences.
   - **Chat History**: Interaction logs with the AI chatbot ("Dream") are saved, enabling continuity in conversations and allowing users to revisit past suggestions and recommendations.
 - **External APIs**:
   - **Cricket News API**: To fetch the latest cricket news.
 ---

 ## Installation & Setup

-The Product UI and Model UI cannot be run simultaneously on the same machine.
-Use two different machines if you wish to run both at the same time.
+The product UI and ModelUI cannot be run at the same time on a SAME machine.
+Kindly use two different machines to run them at the same time.

-### Product UI:
+## Product UI:

-#### Prerequisites
+### Prerequisites

 Before you start, ensure that you have the following installed on your local machine: